awsdocs/aws-lambda-developer-guide/doc_source/services-iotevents.md

 }
 ```

-For more information about using Lambda with AWS IoT Events, see [Using AWS IoT Events with Other Services](https://docs.aws.amazon.com/iotevents/latest/developerguide/iotevents-with-others.html)\.
+For more information about using Lambda with AWS IoT Events, see [Using AWS IoT Events with other services](https://docs.aws.amazon.com/iotevents/latest/developerguide/iotevents-with-others.html)\.